 From Portland (TTD), fly east along the Columbia River at 3,500-4,500 feet.
 Hood River appears 45 miles out with Mount Hood as a backdrop.
 From the east, follow I-84 west from The Dalles.
 The airport sits on the south side of Highway 35.

 Hood River makes an excellent breakfast flight from anywhere in the Willamette Valley.
 Combine it with a Troutdale fuel stop for a perfect Saturday morning mission.
-The scenery alone justifies the crosswind practice.
+The scenery alone justifies the crosswind practice – though the beer and cider make strong arguments too.

 Leave a Reply